-Upon arriving to York I felt as though I had stepped in to an alternate universe.
+Upon arriving in York I felt as though I had stepped into an alternate universe.
 And perhaps I had.
-The haunted, medieval feeling that York gives you envelops you from the moment you step foot into city centre.
+The haunted, medieval feeling that York gives you envelops you from the moment you step foot into the city center.
 York is old, bustling, full of character, and alluring.
 There are many adjectives I could use to describe this town that dates back to 71 AD.
 But I challenge you to visit for yourself and choose your own adjective.

 Day One: Get a Feel for York

-After arriving to York I recommend starting with a free walking tour of the city hosted by The Association of Voluntary Guides to the City of York.
+After arriving in York I recommend starting with a free walking tour of the city hosted by The Association of Voluntary Guides to the City of York.
 They’ve been showing tourists the ins and outs of the city since 1951.
-The tour runs at 10:15am and 1:15pm and meets outside the city walls at Exhibition Square.
-It claims to last two hours, however my tour went three hours.
+The tour runs at 10:15 am and 1:15 pm and meet outside the city walls at Exhibition Square.
+It claims to last two hours, however, my tour went three hours.
 If you need to dip out early don’t feel bad, the guides have no problem with people leaving as they please.

 Your tour ends on the shortest street in Britain – Whip-Ma-Whop-Ma-Gate, but also close to Shambles Street.
 Dating back to the 14thcentury, Shambles Street got its name from butchers hanging meat on hooks outside their shops.
 If you look up, you’ll notice that the hooks are still there.
 More famously, Shambles is known as the place that inspired Diagon Alley from the Harry Potter phenomenon.
 Although not filmed in York, Shambles Street has taken full advantage of this.
 You’ll notice a shop with the address “9 ¾” and “The Shop That Shall Not Be Named”.
 After walking down the spooky street head to the next street over where you’ll find the Shambles Market.
 Enjoy all types of food from food trucks or buy your own groceries from the market carts.